Ramblurr/Far-Horizons/README.md

 If you find a change, please report it as a bug on the [FAR HORIZONS Issue Tracker](https://github.com/Ramblurr/Far-Horizons/issues) page.

+## History

+Updates to this codebase have been made sporadically over the years.
+The project was imported into git in 2009 by `slawcok`.
+`slawcok` was part of a polish contigent of FH players.

+Since then the following folks have contributed to the codebase:

+* slawcok
+* rozenfeld.piotr
+* Casey Link
+* mjoyner
+* Raven Zachary
+* Michael D Henderson

+If you're interested in what changes have been made, see the [git history](https://github.com/Ramblurr/Far-Horizons/).

 # Building